 According to a Google search, creativity is “the use of original ideas to create something”.
 I conformed to this definition until last year, when I entered the DIDI Project Design Space Competition.

 Our team was challenged by Dettol Arabia to create a product that reduces water usage and promotes proper handwashing techniques.
 We started the brainstorming session with a bank board.
-“Mini tank beside sink to temporarily store unused water”.
+Mini tank beside sink to temporarily store unused water.
 Too simple, I thought.
-“A wide body below the tap’s aerator to spread the water over a larger surface area”.
+A wide body below the tap’s aerator to spread the water over a larger surface area.
 Already exists, I continued.
 These ideas on their own were not ‘innovative’ enough.
 I was fixated on creating something entirely new.

-While staring at the board, I was reminded of Alex the French Guy Cooking’s YouTube video on building a croissant-dough-roller-machine from planks of plywood.
-His mechanism intrigued me; to adjust the thickness of the croissant sheet, he used 2 rods that lifted up and down by altering the angle it protruded from.
+While staring at the board, I was reminded of Alex the French Guy Cooking’s YouTube video on building a croissant-dough roller from planks of plywood.
+To adjust the thickness of the croissant sheet, he used 2 rods that lifted up and down by altering the angle it protruded at.

 Aha!
-I can use Alex’s mechanism to open and close the tap by adjusting the height of its lever!
+I can use Alex’s mechanism to open and close the tap automatically!
 How can I attach it to the bottom of the tap though?
-Aha!
 Let’s use our initial brainstorm idea!
 I could attach the rod to the wide body below the tap, so the product would be able to spread the water over a larger surface area while automatically turning on and off!
 Effective and innovative!
-Over the next 3 months, we brought our idea to life, and while each idea wasn’t a completely ‘new’ idea, the combination of the two earned us gold.
+Over the next 3 months, we brought our idea to life, and while each idea wasn’t a completely ‘new’ idea, the combination of the two earned us a gold medal.

-I learned that innovative thinking doesn’t have to come from conventional places, nor does it have to come from an original idea- for me, it came from a video on how to make a croissant machine, eyeing what others have overlooked, and seeing it as a silver lining to create innovative solutions.
+I learned that innovative thinking doesn’t have to come from an original idea—for me, innovative thinking isfinding what others have overlooked and seeing it as an opportunity to create innovative solutions.